 In some cases, the internship provider may label the report or other products 'confidential'.
 For legal guidelines, see the contract format (download available in Appendix IV).
 Wageningen University will not store these confidential products without prior consent from the internship provider or will not make them accessible for third parties: the report will be stored with confidential status.
-Wageningen University uses the reports for visitation purposes only.
+Wageningen University uses the reports for visitation purposes and quality assurance by the examining board only.